'Drill, baby, drill': Donald Trump's plan on climate change

 Will Trump stop all U.S. climate action?

-Along with a dozen other states, California also wants to mandate that 80% of all new vehicles sold in the state be electric by 2035 and no more than 20% plug-in hybrid electric.
+Along with a dozen other states, California also wants to mandate that 80% of all new vehicles sold in the state be electric by 2035 and up to 20% plug-in hybrid electric.

-Despite close ties with Tesla boss Elon Musk, Trump has said he will try to block the states' expansion plans for electric vehicles, which requires a waiver from the federal U.S. Environmental Protection Agency.
+Despite close ties with electric vehicle maker Tesla boss Elon Musk, Trump has said he will seek to repeal a waiver from the federal U.S. Environmental Protection Agency which allows the state's EV mandate.

-(Reporting by Jack Graham; Editing by Lyndsay Griffiths.)
+(Reporting by Jack Graham; Editing by Lyndsay Griffiths and Ellen Wulfhorst.)

 Context is powered by the Thomson Reuters Foundation Newsroom.